mohammadabk2/KeepTasks/README.md

 ### To do

-1. make the listView auto update when something is added or removed
+1. ~~make the listView auto update when something is added or removed~~
-1. add the ability to complete tasks and delete them
+1. ~~add the ability to complete tasks and delete them~~
+1. add a task histroy in the database to be viewed in settings or a button for it
+1. add clear history button
 1. add functionality to the normal and urgent buttons
 1. add the valid date ability
 1. add setting alarms and maybe sending a notification
 1. add the ability to edit tasks by having the createtask show again with all the details there
 1. add the ability t0 import/export the database
-1. add a task histroy in the database to be viewed in settings or a button for it
 1. polish gui in every page make everyhting fit better all around and have the same size
 1. add a personal touch were it welcomes th person by name